Waldpilzchen/CE05/README.md

 For the Web/Console Client to work, a few things need to be started beforehand.Â

-1. Open the folder "FahrradherstellerParent" in the IDE of you choice.
+1. Open the folder "Code/FahrradherstellerParent" in the IDE of you choice.

 2. Wait a moment until the IDE built the project with maven.